 “I got loads of messages from people asking, like, ‘Can you make me one?’” she says.
 “I thought, Why don't I just actually make it into a business because people want it?”
 Since then, Chivers has mainly focused on widening the alternatives for brides who want to wear classic silhouettes and traditional gowns but in black: “I really wanted to have black wedding dresses that were a really gorgeous, beautiful dress and just happened to be black,” she says.

 While the choice to wear a black wedding dress may be perceived as a statement, many brides don’t think about it this way.
 “I think that people have this idea that when you wear black, you are trying to buck tradition because it's like the opposite colour, right?” says Alexandra.
 “It's really just an expression of the woman who's wearing it.”
 For Alexandra Lima, who married in March 2022, white was never a choice: “90% of my wardrobe is already black.
 That is actually one of the reasons why I wanted to do that [wear black.]”

-Meanwhile, Lively considers this rising trend a result of brides realising that white is just one of the many options they have available, not the rule they need to subscribe to.
+Meanwhile, Lively considers this rising trend a result of brides realizing that white is just one of the many options they have available, not the rule they need to subscribe to.
 “I had heard from friends who liked wedding dresses that weren’t white and would ask, ‘Can you even do that?’” says Lively.
 “You can do whatever you want on your wedding day.”